The Royal Sydney Golf Club

 Landscape Rehabilitation and Golf Course Renovation

-There are very real environmental and community benefits to be gained from this project.
+Major environmental and community benefits have, and will continue to be, been gained from this project.

-The project will result in a net increase of 1,592 trees on the course.
-The understorey will be significantly more biodiverse with the planting of a rich array of 500,000 native plants endemic to the Eastern Suburbs, in addition to those that regenerate naturally.
+The project has resulted in a net increase of 1,592 trees on the course.
+The understorey is significantly more biodiverse with the planting of a rich array of 500,000 native plants endemic to the Eastern Suburbs, in addition to those that regenerate naturally.

 Improved biodiversity, control of aggressive and invasive species, provision of wildlife corridors, restored bushland, contribution to the community’s understanding and valuing of biodiversity and providing habitat for birds, insects and fauna species.

-Royal Sydney’s Australian Golf Digest course ranking has declined from 4th to 52nd.
-By regaining its former status, RSGC can contribute to the community through the attraction of major golf events.
+Royal Sydney plans to also contribute to the wider community through the attraction of major golf events.

 Setting an example for other golf courses, and other open spaces, to develop more environmentally sensitive approaches to landscape development and management.